-- b) It is a strategic aspiration but faces challenges due to regional complexities. - c) It emphasizes distancing from neighbors to focus on distant alliances. - d) It prioritizes economic collaboration over security concerns in the region. - 93.
-Why does the passage argue that neighbors are more likely to have problems with each other compared to distant countries? - a) Neighbors often share similar foreign policies, leading to competition. - b) Physical proximity increases the likelihood of disputes and frictions. - c) Smaller neighbors tend to adopt aggressive strategies to rival larger countries. - d) Distant countries have fewer cultural and ethnic connections to dispute over.
+b) It is a strategic aspiration but faces challenges due to regional complexities.

+93. Why does the passage argue that neighbors are more likely to have problems with each other compared to distant countries? a) Neighbors often share similar foreign leading competition. policies, to b) Physical proximity increases the likelihood of disputes and frictions. c) Smaller neighbors tend to adopt aggressive strategies to rival larger countries. d) Distant countries have fewer cultural and ethnic connections to dispute over.
+Answer: